-I cannot even remember if the restaurant was still open when I was a girl.
-I can’t remember seeing its sign.
+I cannot remember seeing the Hilltop House sign.
 But the location, 4911 Dodge Street, has always been in recollection and being privy to such savory details about what went on inside….well, it’s a classic Omaha landmark in my mind.

-Years later, in the early 1990’s I would move into the Ambassador Apartments on 49th Ave.
-These apartments were, and still are, right around the corner from the old Hilltop.
-I would often go for walks around the area and always thought the original 4911 building had such an understated poshness compared to other buildings in Dundee.
+Years later, in the early 1990’s I would move into the Ambassador Apartments at 109 South 49th Avenue.
+These gracious apartments were, and still are, right around the corner to the west from the old Hilltop.
+I would often go for walks around the area and always thought the original 4911 Hilltop building had such an understated poshness compared to other buildings in Dundee.
 All at once a California Regency feel crossed with a Cape Cod-East Coast country flair.
 Moneyed, exceptional design, in Miss Cassette’s early assessment.

 The History of Hilltop House Restaurant

-Elwood Apartments at 101-103 S 49th Ave.
+Elwood Apartments at 101-103 South 49th Avenue.
 Additional address and entrance on Dodge Street, northside.
+I have had a couple of different friend groups who resided here in the good old days.

-Ambassador Apartments at 111 S 49th Ave.
+Ambassador Apartments at 111 South 49th Avenue.
 These were going to be condominiums but it looks from the website that they are still renting apartments.
+I have lived here twice and I would move in again in a heartbeat.
+The loveliest apartments I have ever lived in.

 The Hilltop House Food